- Do you experience extreme anxiety when confronted with a certain object or situation, such as fear of flying, animals, or public speaking?

 Fortunately, there are efficacious treatments for phobias.
-Psychological treatments, such as Cognitive Behavioral Therapy (CBT) and Acceptance and Commitment Therapy (ACT) have been found to be especially effective in phobia treatment.
+Psychological treatments, such as Cognitive Behavioral Therapy (CBT) , Acceptance and Commitment Therapy (ACT), biofeedback, hypnosis, and Eye Movement Desensitization and Reprocessing (EMDR) therapy have been found to be especially effective in phobia treatment.

 If you feel that your phobia is negatively impacting your life and hindering your well-being, you might consider mental health counseling and treatment.
 Dr. Mazzei, Health Psychologist, has worked with numerous individuals in helping them overcome their phobias.
-She is knowledgeable about the neurological, emotional and behavioral aspects of phobias.
-Dr. Mazzei specializes in CBT, ACT, and hypnosis in addition to other helpful phobia treatments.
-Within a nonjudgmental and supportive therapeutic environment, she will help you gain insight, develop effective and long-term coping skills, and improve your overall functioning.
+She is knowledgeable about the neurological, emotional, and behavioral aspects of phobias.
+Dr. Mazzei specializes in CBT, ACT, EMDR, biofeedback, and hypnosis as proven psychological therapies.
+Within a non-judgmental and supportive therapeutic environment, she will help you gain insight, develop effective and long-term coping skills, and improve your overall functioning.

 The best place to start is by speaking to our staff, who can discuss phobia treatment, answer any questions about the process, and schedule a confidential appointment with Dr. Mazzei.
 If you have any questions or would like to schedule an appointment, please call or contact us today.

 Evolutions Behavioral Health Services is conveniently located at 3120 N. Arizona Avenue, Suite 103, Chandler, AZ, 85225.
 Additionally, Dr. Mazzei offers teletherapy for online phobia treatment.
 You can reach us at (480) 448-6755.